-We have tried to provide as much information as we can about the current situation regarding Pagham Coast Protection here.
+We have tried here to provide as much current information as possible about the situation at Pagham Beach and the surrounding area.
 If you cannot find the answer to your question, please email firstname.lastname@example.org

 Management of the coastline

 The coast around England is typically managed by either the Environment Agency (EA) or the Local Authority.
 At Pagham, we manage the open coastline in front of the properties, whilst the EA maintains the defences inside and fronting the harbour.

 The EA has two main roles at Pagham:

 - to be the Coastal Overview body.
 This role requires the EA to assess projects for their viability and to distribute the funding put aside by central government for flooding and erosion projects

 - a a "permissive" maintainer of the inner harbour bunds.
 Under this role, a project was completed to improve the defences along the eastern part of the harbour to reduce flood risk to 88 properties at Pagham